Landrylab/Evans-Yamamoto_et_al_2023/README.md

 * **TableS1_ListofGenes.xlsx**<br>
 The output from 04_Cleanup_homolog was used to create a list of orthologs presented in Supplementary Table 1 (TableS1_ListofGenes.xlsx) of the manuscript.
 I assigned each ortholog a unique ID (present in the column GeneID_codeml), since codeml requires identifiers which are short.
-Using this file, I created which are present in the folder 05_gene_tree_construction.
+Using this file, I created inputs for downstrream analysis which are present in the folder 05_gene_tree_construction.

 **05_gene_tree_construction**
 * HRR25_geneanalysis_aa.fna and HRR25_geneanalysis_nt.fna<br>